 At local level, you have much opportunity to enlist citizens for change, or to be pushed forward by citizens who are determined to achieve change.
-Parents committees in schools can be one of the most powerful forms of civic society for change in education.
+Parents committees in schools are can be one of the most powerful forms of civic society for change in education.
+Likewise, with student committees and councils, particularly in secondary schools.
+Indeed, university student group activism against corruption in higher education in Armenia is credited with being one of the initial drivers of the bloodless, 'Velvet Revolution' which resulted in the collapse of the Armenian Government in 2018 and related anticorruption reforms.